 Conflicts of interest

-As insurance brokers we generally act as your agent in advising you, arranging your insurance and assisting you in the event of a claim.
+As insurance brokers, we generally act as your agent in advising you, arranging your insurance and assisting you in the event of a claim; we will always act honestly, fairly and professionally ensuring your best interests are our priority.
 In certain circumstances, we may act for and owe duties of care to insurers and/or other parties.
 Where we become aware of any actual or potential conflict of interest, we will inform you of the situation, the options available to you and obtain your consent before we proceed.

 The insurers we use are regulated and are required to have adequate capital resources.
 However, we cannot guarantee the solvency of any insurer we place business with.
 An insolvent insurer may be unable to pay claims or may be unable to pay them in full and you may have to pay a further premium to pay for alternative insurance cover.